SimonRafferty/Arduino-Claude-Bridge/README.md

 ### 3. Example Conversation

 ```
-You: "Write code for ESP32 that reads a temperature sensor on pin A0 and prints the value"
+You: "Write code for ESP32 that blinks an LED on pin 2 with a 1-second interval"

-Claude: "Here's code for reading a temperature sensor..."
+Claude: "Here's code for blinking an LED..."
 [Code appears in chat and is ready for compilation]

-[Click Compile] → [Click Upload] → [Serial monitor shows temperature readings]
+[Click Compile] → [Click Upload] → [LED starts blinking on your board]
 ```

 ### 4. Advanced Features